KLEIEEECS-Bot/Noneya/README.md

 # Crypto Price Alert Assistant

 A powerful and intuitive application for monitoring cryptocurrency markets, offering proactive insights and customizable alerts.
-This project goes beyond basic tracking by integrating real-time analytics, predictive modeling, and news-driven insights to empower smarter investment decisions.
+This project goes beyond basic tracking by integrating real-time analytics, and news-driven insights to empower smarter investment decisions.

 ## Features